joris-pries/DutchDraw/README.md

 ```

 #### Measure performance
+In general, to determine the score of a measure, use `measure_score(true_labels, predicted_labels, measure, beta = 1)`.

+* `true_labels, predicted_labels` should both be binary lists or vectors with the same length.
+It is assumed that there is at least one positive and negative.
+* `measure`  should be a string containing one of the measures from the list.
+* `beta` is only used as parameter for `FBETA`.

+The function `measure_score` outputs the score of the given measure.

+##### Example
 To examine the performance of the predicted labels, we measure the markedness (MK) and F<sub>2</sub> score (FBETA).

 ```python